PrajwalSonkavde/Jumps_and_Obtsacles_Game_uisng_Java/README.md

 <br></br>

-I am Prajwal Sonkavde, the developer of the "Obstacles and Jumps" game.
+I'm Prajwal Sonkavde, the developer of the "Obstacles and Jumps" game.
 As a student pursuing BTech, I took on the challenge of creating this game to apply and expand my Java programming skills.
 Despite my limited knowledge of Java at the time, I was determined to develop something engaging and interactive.

 Throughout the development process, I dedicated considerable time and effort to research, design, and implementation.
 With a focus on creating a unique twist on the classic "Snake and Ladder" game, I replaced the traditional ladders with animals and objects that either promoted or decreased the player's coin position by 1-30 steps.
 The game supports multiplayer functionality, allowing a minimum of two and a maximum of four players to compete against each other.